Para Español, Oprima el Dos!

 As a language enthusiast I have often deplored the fact that languages, against all wishes, are not contagious or transmissible by any means.
 In the absence of some reliable formal base, except for some language geniuses there is rarely ever a way to just “pick up” a language, in the streets as it were, and I have often noted with some dismay that Arabic and French, in which I conduct many conversations with my relatives in my husband and children’s presence, remain hopelessly impenetrable to them.

 When I arrived in New York almost forty years ago, I settled in Washington Heights.
+It seemed wherever service I called, I got a prompt that said, para espanol oprima el dos.
 To my mother’s question, “Are you at least learning a little English?”
 I remember replying, without any sarcasm, “Non, Maman.
 In New York no one speaks English.
 They only speak Spanish, and I am not learning that either!”
 Almost nothing has changed in the Heights!

 Why couldn’t Yakov just open the jar of pickles?
 Or why she always said to little Bella before she left for school, “Bellita mi amor, habe a good tine!” why not just have a good time?
 That made Martha burst out laughing through her joyful tears.
 Flora and I were quite a team, at work and at home.
 One day when the hot water supply was cut off for boiler repairs, she urged me “Oy Labana, Dio Mio, don’t inbent no more new dishes today cuz we don’t got no hot water no more!!!
 Claro patrona?”

 Claro Florita!
 Para Espanol, I won’t ask you anymore!

 Here is my Flora-inspired recipe for black bean soup.

 Lévana Kirschenbaum has been blogging for MyJewishLearning and the Jewish Book Council.